richabh456/freeCodeCamp/guide/english/css/comments-in-css/index.md

 /* This is a single line comment*/
 ```

-By using CSS comments to make your stylesheets more readable, the CSS will be easier to maintain in the future for you or another developer.
+By using CSS comments to make your stylesheets more readable, the CSS will be easier to maintain in the future for you or for another developer.
 It’s good practice to use CSS comments to help identify parts of any stylesheet that might be difficult to understand for someone who didn't write the code.

 You can also make your comments more readable by stylizing them.